Tejasanala/Proc/sql.md

 ### BCNF

-every attribute in the table should depend on the key(primary key),the whole key.
+every attribute in the table should depend on the key(primary key),the whole key.(The primary key should also depend on primary key).

 question:
 ![alt text](image-42.png)